dextertanyj/CS3103-Computer-Networks-Practice/README.md

 In particular, the asynchronous IO library allows the proxy to maintain and wait on multiple persistent connections while simultaneously serving other active connections.
 This is achieved through the use of a single IO context object which all sockets are bound to.
 This causes the callback function of any asynchronous operation to be executed on any available thread for which the IO context object has been bound to, in this case any of the 8 child threads or parent thread.
-By implementing all reads from the client or server to be asynchronous reads with the callback managing the writing of data to the other side of the connection, and recording telemetry data, we are able to utilize the 8+1 threads much more efficiently.
+By implementing all reads from the client or server to be asynchronous reads with the callback managing the writing of data to the other side of the connection, and recording telemetry data, we are able to utilize the 8 threads much more efficiently.
 We are also able to handle idle persistent connections properly without preventing other connections from being accepted or served.

 Due to the relatively unpredictable nature of asynchronous programming, each connection between a client and server is guarded by a unique mutex which prevents any possible race conditions on reading from or writing to the sockets.

 Apart from implementing the read operations between the client and server as asynchronous operations, the process of accepting new connections on the welcome socket was also implemented as an asynchronous operation.
-This allowed the parent thread to serve relaying data between client and server sockets when there were no new connections that needed to be accepted, which is significantly less frequent when persistent connections are used.
-A side effect of this conversion to use asynchronous operations was the added ability to capture the interrupt signal and enable graceful shutdown of the proxy.
+This conversion to use asynchronous operations added ability to capture the interrupt signal and enable graceful shutdown of the proxy.

 ---